Maddosaurus/maddosaurus.github.io/_posts/2020-06-06-htb-bastion.md

 L4mpje:1000:aad3b435b51404eeaad3b435b51404ee:26112010952d963c8dc4217daec986d9:::

 ```
 The syntax for these hashes is `username:id:LM-Hash:NT-Hash`.
-Let's try them by throwing these into `hashes.txt` and feeding it to john:
+These are then copied into `hashes.txt` and handed off to john for a dictionary attack:
 ```
 john --format=nt hashes.txt --wordlist=/usr/share/wordlists/rockyou.txt
 Using default input encoding: UTF-8